 BS/MS in Forensic Science

-The accelerated degree program builds on the Forensic Science major, providing comprehensive instruction in specialized forensic disciplines such as Molecular Biology, Toxicology, and Criminalistics.
+The accelerated degree program builds on the Forensic Science major, providing comprehensive instruction in specialized forensic disciplines such as Forensic Molecular Biology, Toxicology, and Criminalistics.

-BS/MS in Forensic Science FAQs
+BS/MS in Forensic Science Information FAQs

 Click here